jamiesonbates/WhatAreStockOptions/README.md

 Companies may also use this type of compensation to lower their payroll costs.
 Since the cash from stock and options does not come directly from the company, they achieve lower payroll costs while theoretically paying the employee a competitive market rate.

+### Exercise
+Turn and talk to your neighbor about the reasons a company uses stocks and options as compensation.
+If you can, think of additional reasons other than those we spoke about.
+Prepare to share with the class.

 ## What is vesting?
 Companies might employ a retention strategy called vesting.
 Essentially, employees are given stock or options as part of their compensation package, but will only be able to capitalize on their stocks and options after a period of time.